SGRDN-Data learned sparsification of graph reaction-diffusion networks: Optimization problem

 \subsection{Running time of the procedure}

-The time-consuming step in our sparsification procedure is solving a constrained non-linear programming problem (step 4 in algorithm).
-For every iteration of the optimization procedure, we need to compute the projected vector field (Eq. \ref{fa}) which takes $O(k|V|^2$) operations.
-Evaluation of the gradient takes $O(k\vert E \vert)$ operations\;(Figure\;\;\ref{costfunccomplexity}).
-The nonlinear constraint evaluation and the gradient evaluation take $O(|V|^2 n_p)$ and $O(|E|^2 n_p$) operations (Figure \ref{nonlinearcomplexity}) respectively.
-Article \cite{nocedal} describes the challenges involved in solving a nonlinear constrained optimization problem.
-We exploit parallelism in the nonlinear constraint evaluation steps, and the speedups are shown in Figure \ref{speedupfigure}.
+The time-consuming step in our sparsification procedure is solving a constrained non-linear programming problem (step 4 in the algorithm).
+For every iteration of the optimization procedure, we need to compute the projected vector field (Eq.~\ref{fa}), which takes $O(k|V|^2)$ operations (product of matrices $\rho$ and $L$).
+Evaluation of the gradient takes $O(k\vert E \vert)$ operations (Figure~\ref{costfunccomplexity}) from computation of the first term in Equation~\ref{first_var}.
+The nonlinear constraint evaluation and the gradient evaluation take $O(|V|^2 n_p)$ ($n_p$ is the number of inner products between $\tilde{\phi}_i$ and $\phi_i$ in Eq.~\ref{zetatilde}) and $O(|E|^2 n_p)$ operations ($\nabla y(\bar{\gamma})^T \nabla y(\bar{\gamma})$ in Section~\ref{nonlinear_constr_grad}) as shown in Figure~\ref{nonlinearcomplexity}, respectively.
+Article~\cite{nocedal} describes the challenges involved in solving a nonlinear constrained optimization problem.
+We exploit parallelism in the nonlinear constraint evaluation steps, and the resulting speedups are shown in Figure~\ref{speedupfigure}.

+Figure~\ref{speedupfigure} illustrates the performance gains achieved when parallelizing the nonlinear constraint evaluation for different matrix sizes.
+The results show that speedups increase rapidly with matrix size, reaching a factor of over $3\times$ for larger matrices before slightly fluctuating at very high sizes.
+This demonstrates the effectiveness of our parallel implementation, especially for large-scale graphs where constraint evaluation dominates the runtime.